oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute/deploy-compute.md

 1. Under /cd3user/tenancies/<customer_name>, open <customer_name>_setUpOCI.properties, and add the Excel file path at the "cd3file" parameter.

-2. Set *non_gf_tenancy* parameter to **false**, since we are creating new resources, and not modifying any existing ones.
+1. Set *non_gf_tenancy* parameter to **false**, since we are creating new resources, and not modifying any existing ones.

-3. Save the file.
+1. Save the file.

 ## Task 3: Execute setUpOCI.py

 1. Run setUpOCI.py script to create the Terraform files for our resources.

-2. Navigate to */cd3user/oci_tools/cd3_automation_toolkit/* and execute the below command.
+1. Navigate to */cd3user/'oci_tools/cd3_automation_toolkit'/* and execute the below command.

    ```
-   python setUpOCI.py /cd3user/tenancies/<customer_name>/<customer_name>_setUpOCI.properties
+   python setUpOCI.py /cd3user/tenancies/'<customer_name>/<customer_name>_setUpOCI.properties'
    ```
 ## Task 4: Generate terraform files and create our resources in OCI

 1. Select option 1 from *setUpOCI.py* output menu.
-    > Identity--> 1: Add/Modify/Delete Compartments.
+    >**Note:** Identity--> 1: Add/Modify/Delete Compartments.

-2. Navigate to identity directory under home region directory after Terraform files are created.
+1. Navigate to identity directory under home region directory after Terraform files are created.

-   cd /cd3user/tenancies/<customer_name>/terraform_files/<home_region>/identity
+   cd /cd3user/tenancies/'<customer_name>/terraform_files/<home_region>'/identity

-3. Execute terraform init, plan and apply to create the compartment.
+1. Execute terraform init, plan and apply to create the compartment.

-    > Note: Since we are creating all resources in the **demo_compartment**, we should first create the compartment in OCI and run fetch compartments again.
-This way the variables file has the **demo_compartment** entry and other resources can be created in it.
+    >**Note:** Since we are creating all resources in the '**demo_compartment**', we should first create the compartment in OCI and run fetch compartments again.
+This way the variables file has the '**demo_compartment**' entry and other resources can be created in it.

-4. Go back to the folder */cd3user/oci_tools/cd3_automation_toolkit/* and execute the setUpOCI.py again as shown in **Task 3** and select *fetch compartments*.
+1. Go back to the folder */cd3user/oci_tools/cd3_automation_toolkit/* and execute the setUpOCI.py again as shown in **Task 3** and select *fetch compartments*.

-    > This option will update OCID of newly created compartments in TF file.
+    >**Note:** This option will update OCID of newly created compartments in TF file.

-5. Select: 3,4,5,6 options to create terraform files for Network, Compute, Storage and Database respectively from the *setUpOCI.py* output menu.
+1. Select: 3,4,5,6 options to create terraform files for Network, Compute, Storage and Database respectively from the *setUpOCI.py* output menu.

     - Under *Network*: Select- Options 1,3,4
     - Under *Compute*: Select- Option 2
     - Under *Storage*: Select- Option 1
     - Under *Database*: Select- Option 3

-    > Terraform files are generated under the respective Service directories of the Region directory.
+    >**Note:** Terraform files are generated under the respective Service directories of the Region directory.

-6. Once the Terraform files are created from above step, navigate to */cd3user/tenancies/<customer_name>/terraform_files/<region>/<services>* for each of the services: Network, Compute, Database.
+1. Once the Terraform files are created from above step, navigate to */cd3user/tenancies/'<customer_name>/terraform_files/<region>/<services>'* for each of the services: Network, Compute, Database.
 Block volume terraform files are generated under compute directory.

-7. Enter into each of the required service folders (network, compute, database) and execute the below terraform commands to provision the resources in OCI.
+1. Enter into each of the required service folders (network, compute, database) and execute the below terraform commands to provision the resources in OCI.

     ```
     terraform init